FredyWise/Simple-Calculator/README.md

 7. **Create a Pull Request (PR)** on the main repository.

 Please ensure that your commits are descriptive and that your code follows the project's guidelines.
-For more details, see our [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Support